 Welcome to siRNA transfection resource.
 In biomedical applications, this process of RNA interference has encouraged researchers to study ways in which this process can be utilized to shut down or effectively incapacitate a defective or non-wanted gene’s ability to replicate.
-These studies focus on conditions such as cancer, and research is underway by pharmaceutical companies around the world to utilize the testing of RNAi-based functions and RNAi therapies to treat conditions such as viral infections and cancer.
+These studies focus on conditions such as cancer and autoimmune diseases.
+Research is underway by academic institutions and pharmaceutical companies around the world to utilize the testing of RNAi-based functions and RNAi therapies to treat conditions such as viral infections and cancer.

 Small interfering RNA, more commonly known as siRNA, belong to a class of double-stranded RNA molecules, known as silencing RNA.
 Commonly studied and analyzed in the field of molecular biology, siRNA defines a mechanism of cellular replication (or inhibition) that has been greatly utilized in research of antiviral defense mechanisms. siRNA is vastly utilized in molecular genetics as a research tool in RNAi technologies and studies.
 Transfection techniques and reagents are utilized for laboratory experimental testing of novel RNAi therapeutics.

 Here you will find information about RNA Interference (RNAi) and small interferring RNA (siRNA) – mechanism of action, experimental transfection protocols, siRNA transfection basics, pre-optimized transfection reagents and commercial siRNA services, stable transfection of shRNA-expressing plasmids, microRNA, in vivo delivery technologies, high-throughput RNAi screens, preclinical RNAi CRO labs, commercial western blot services, and other topics.